 - and work that is international in its focus and aims.

 At the core of the Centre’s activities are free public talks and seminars with guest speakers, which run through the academic year.
 This includes national and international visitors, and we have recently hosted artists and scholars from Africa, Australia, Europe, and North America.
 Opportunities for graduate students in the Department of Drama, Theatre & Performance to generate and participate in research events are also co-ordinated through the Centre.

-- 3 October 2018, 5.30-7pm - Book launch: Ioana Szeman (University of Roehampton), Staging Citizenship: Roma, Performance and Belonging in EU Romania with guest speaker Adriana Diaconu
+- 3 October 2018 – Book launch: Ioana Szeman (University of Roehampton), Staging Citizenship: Roma, Performance and Belonging in EU Romania with guest speaker Adriana Diaconu.

 All talks are free and all are welcome.
-The venue, Jubilee Building Theatre / Studio is fully accessible (on a single floor level, with widened doors, and accessible toilet via access ramp); however please email the organisers if you have any queries about access.
+Unless stated otherwise, the venue Jubilee Building Theatre / Studio is fully accessible (on a single floor level, with widened doors, and accessible toilet via access ramp); however please email the organisers if you have any queries about access.
 Jubilee Building is number D5 on the campus map.